 It is rather fun to throw this knife, with its good looks and flight characteristics.

 In the follow-up version of the knife, Kari Salonius has changed an important point: The grip is not as wide, not curved any more but straight, and longer because the swelling moved two centimeters towards the tip.
 This now allows to grip the handle in a variety of different ways, giving more flexibility.
 A second swelling was added, but the so created valley can not be used as a rest for the thumb, as the finger will catch there on release.

 Interestingly, the valley allows to throw the knife like a spear, just hold it there between index and middle finger with the thumb supporting the weight from below.
 Thrown properly, it will not turn but fly with the tip always facing the target.
-Not being designed for that spear style throw (in contrast to the Flying Knife), it is hard to get much power in it, so that it will only stick in soft wood.
+Not being designed for that spear style throw (in contrast to the Gyro Dart), it is hard to get much power in it, so that it will only stick in soft wood.